ay-ob/Test_coursera1/README.md

 # Test_coursera1
-I am editing the README file.
+I am Editing the README file.
 Adding some more details about the project description.